National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _If you are publishing your results, concept sets are considered a publicly viewable part of your work._ Such public viewing is important.

-* It is required by the Strengthening the _Reporting of Observational Studies in Epidemiology_ ([STROBE](https://www.equator-network.org/reporting-guidelines/strobe/)<span style="text-decoration:underline;">)</span> guidelines for publishing observational research.
+* It is required by the Strengthening the _Reporting of Observational Studies in Epidemiology_ [STROBE](https://www.equator-network.org/reporting-guidelines/strobe/) guidelines for publishing observational research.
 * Open Science expects reproducibility, and reproducibility in EHR-based research requires knowing how variables (concept sets) were defined.
 * It enables other N3C researchers to use your concept sets, which is what makes research coherent across N3C projects.

 Concept sets that are “finalized” within N3C will have information about them posted to our publicly-viewable [GitHub](https://github.com/National-COVID-Cohort-Collaborative/Data-Ingestion-and-Harmonization/tree/master/concept_sets) repository.
-Such posting is part of the process known as making research[ FAIR](https://www.force11.org/group/fairgroup/fairprinciples)<span style="text-decoration:underline;"> (findable, accessible, interoperable, reusable)</span>.
+Such posting is part of the process known as making research[FAIR](https://www.force11.org/group/fairgroup/fairprinciples) (findable, accessible, interoperable, reusable).
 This GitHub repository is functionally our _Shared Variable Library._ Other variable definitions beyond concept sets are posted there (formulas, harmonized values, cohort definitions).

 The concept set content that will be made public in [Zenodo](https://zenodo.org/) and/or GitHub are: